dotnet/buildtools/README.md

 # .NET Core Build Tools

-This repository contains supporting build tools that are necessary for building the [.NET Core][dotnet-corefx] projects.
+This repository contains supporting build tools that are necessary for building the [.NET Core][corefx] projects.
 These projects consume the build tools via the corresponding [Microsoft.DotNet.BuildTools][Microsoft.DotNet.BuildTools] NuGet package.